Capstone-Projects-2023-Fall/project-bereal-meets-slack/documentation/docs/requirements/features-and-requirements.md

 - Moderators can configure the operating hours & prompt pool via slash commands
 - Moderators can approve or deny user submissions
   - If approved image will be posted to a specific channel
   - If denied moderator will provide feedback about denied image
+- Moderators will be able to configure the bot to blacklist people from receiving prompts, or simply ban them using the bot after enough inappropriate submissions
+- BMS bot will provide some means of data viewing be it through the server or Slack

 ## Nonfunctional Requirements

 - BMS bot will have pop ups with prompts for users to respond
 - BMS bot will format reaction data into a CSV in the server
+- BMS bot will format data into visual aids (graphs/charts)
+- BMS bot will make use of the slash command format to allow moderators to configure the bot and see data
-- BMS bot will ask for submissions using a modal window/slack camera
+- BMS bot will use a modal window to allow users to submit.